Often in life, experience is the best teacher.

 - There are prescription calming diets your veterinarian can recommend as long as your cat doesn't have food allergies.

 - Provide a hide-away place where your cat can feel safe.
+Space and perches up high and off the ground are also important.
 If you have a lot of boxes, we have just the cat condo you can make!

 - Keep the general environment of your household calm.